Selecting for mutations may introduce bias — mutations are often enriched in specific cancer types.

 1.0

 ⚠️ Caution: Hotspot mutations are often enriched in specific cancer types.
 Observed differences in gene effect may reflect cancer type rather than the mutation itself.
+For meaningful analysis, narrow down using the All tissues and subtype filters above so WT and mutated cell lines come from the same cancer context.

 Statistics (click row to focus)